Ian Happ Player Props: Cubs vs. Giants

 Ian Happ At The Plate

-- Among qualifying hitters in MLB play, he ranks 55th in batting average, 11th in on-base percentage, and 115th in slugging.
+- Among the qualified batters in MLB play, he ranks 64th in batting average, 13th in on-base percentage, and 120th in slugging.

-- Happ has picked up a hit in 39 of 61 games this season, with multiple hits 15 times.
+- Happ has picked up a hit in 39 of 62 games this year, with multiple hits 15 times.

-- Looking at the 61 games he has played this season, he's homered in four of them (6.6%), and in 1.5% of his trips to the dish.
+- He has hit a long ball in four games this season (6.5%), homering in 1.5% of his trips to the plate.

-- In 24.6% of his games this year, Happ has picked up at least one RBI.
-In five of those games (8.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Happ has had at least one RBI in 24.2% of his games this season (15 of 62), with more than one RBI five times (8.1%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.